-- D.1 The Bernard Meadows sculpture should be reinstated within the new development. - D.2 Boost biodiversity within the site to support green infrastructure connections between the Wooded Ridge, Castle Gardens and Green, Chapelfield Gardens, Norwich Cathedral / The

-- Great Hospital and the River Wensum should be enhanced including: Sustainable Urban Drainage (SUDS), green roofs and walls, retention of mature trees, planting new vegetation and installing boxes for birds, bats, hedgehogs and insects. - D.3 Existing views to the Castle, Cathedral, City Hall, St John de Sepulchre, and the wooded ridge should be enhanced. - D.4 Informal publicly accessible recreational open space and younger children's playspace should be provided on site in places that are overlooked by homes. - D.5 Grade A and B trees should be retained, especially those on the Golden Ball Street frontage with extensive planting of new trees within the public spaces on the site.
+- D.1 The recently listed Bernard Meadows sculpture must be retained within the new development. - D.2 Boost biodiversity within the site to support green infrastructure connections between the Wooded Ridge, Castle Gardens and Green, Chapelfield Gardens, Norwich Cathedral / The Great Hospital and the River Wensum should be enhanced including: Sustainable Urban Drainage (SUDS), green roofs and walls, retention of mature trees, planting new vegetation and installing boxes for birds, bats, hedgehogs and insects. - D.3 Existing views to the Castle, Cathedral, City Hall, St John de Sepulchre, and the wooded ridge should be enhanced. - D.4 Informal publicly accessible recreational open space and younger children's playspace should be provided towards the middle of the site in places that are overlooked by homes. - D.5 Grade A and B trees should be retained, especially those on the Golden Ball Street frontage with extensive planting of new trees within the public spaces on the site.